Archomedian/md-html-parser/README.md

 python parser.py
 ```

-Note input file and output file are specified in the parser.py code.
+Note: input file and output file are specified in the parser.py code.